 That was just basically because we wanted to get a record deal.
-There was Tommy Aldridge, Tony McAlpine, singer Rob Rock and myself.
-I mean if you listen to the record the songs are more commercial than really heavy metal.
-It was great time because Tony is the most.. he’s a musical genius.
+There was Tommy Aldridge, Tony McAlpine, the singer Rob Rock and myself.
+I mean, if you listen to the record, the songs are more commercial than really heavy metal.
+It was a great time because Tony is an amazing player.
+He’s a musical genius.
 I think him… because of their classical background he and Yngwie.
 They both are musical geniuses.
-I think that Randy Rhoads had the potential to be at their level but unfortunately it never happened.
-I mean if you listen to DIARY OF A MADMAN, that’s an incredible album.
-Before Randy died about one year later, he was then working on even more complex songs.
-Unfortunately he was never able to fulfil his real potential but there are people that have been able to fulfil their potential and Tony McAlpine in definitely one of them.
-He is incredible classical concert pianist.
+I believe that Randy Rhoads had the potential to be at their level, but unfortunately, it never happened.
+I mean, if you listen to DIARY OF A MADMAN, that’s an incredible album.
+Before Randy died about one year later, he was then working on even more complicated songs.
+Unfortunately, he could never fulfill his real potential, but some people have fulfilled their potential, and Tony McAlpine is definitely one of them.
+He is an incredible classical concert pianist.
 He can play for you anything you ever want to hear.

-Yes I know.
-Before he picked up the guitar he was a concert pianist.
-He’s a amazing with both instruments.
+Yes, I know.
+Before he picked up the guitar, he was a concert pianist.
+He’s amazing with both instruments.

-Did you do any promotion stuff for the MARS album?
+Did you do any touring for the M.A.R.S album?

-You are writing a book about Randy Rhoads at the moment?
+You are currently writing a book about Randy Rhoads?

-What kind of stuff we can wait from your book?
+What kind of stuff can we expect from your book?

 Oh, it’s written in diary form.
 I mean, I’ve got these really nice crazy stories about Ozzy and Ronnie has all these great stories from Rainbow and Sabbath, amazing stories.
-My own motivation is to basically write about what happened.
-There are so much wrong information flying around you know.
-There are so many inaccurate accounts of the tours, places and dates and other stuff.
-Basically that’s all about it.
-I was the only musician who was in both Quiet Riot and Ozzy with Randy so I witnessed a lot of different things.
-All the craziness with Ozzy and stuff you know?
+My own motivation is to write about what happened basically.
+There is so much wrong information flying around, you know.
+There are so many inaccurate accounts of the tours, places and dates, and other stuff.
+Basically, that’s all about it.
+I was the only musician in Quiet Riot and Ozzy with Randy, so I witnessed many different things.
+All the craziness with Ozzy and stuff, you know?

-What kind of relationship you have with Ozzy and Sharon in these days?
+What kind of relationship you have with Ozzy and Sharon these days?

 They both are great.
-We are running each other all the time.
-There was a Randy Rhoads introduction in guitar centre and they both were there and so on.
+We are running to each other all the time.
+There was a Randy Rhoads introduction in the guitar center, and they both were there and so on.
 There is really nothing bad to say about then.
-The reason that I started writing the book is because I met Sharon after one Black Sabbath show and we talked to each other like in the old days and she said to me that Ozzy doesn?’ remember anything from the past years.
-I thought that was a real shame, that he can’t tell about those years, so somebody’s gotta (laughs).
+I started writing the book because I met Sharon after one Black Sabbath show, and we talked to each other like in the old days, and she said to me that Ozzy doesn’t remember anything from the past years.
+I thought that was a real shame that he couldn’t tell about those years, so somebody has to (laughs).

 Did you use any outside writers to help to get this book written?

-So you do write diary all the time?
+So you do write a diary all the time?

-You mean that British comedian who died something like 10 years ago?
+Do you mean that British comedian who died something like ten years ago?

-It really must be interesting to read all that stuff after twenty and more years?
+It really must be interesting to read all your own memories and stuff after all these years.

 I can’t wait to read that book.
 Let’s see what Sharon thinks when it comes out??

-Of that period you mean?
-There’s nothing new about that nothing that they haven’t said about that already by them self.
-Everybody knew in the band that Randy and Sharon they had an affair and so on ? (laughs).
+Of that period, you mean?
+There’s nothing new about that, nothing that they haven’t said about that already by themself.
+Everybody knew in the band that Randy and Sharon had an affair and so on! (laughs).

-Have you been in contact with Randy’s mother too?
+Have you been in touch with Randy’s mother still?

 Yes.
 She is actually writing her own book at the moment.

-Are you going to show you book for here before it’s going to be published?
+Are you going to show your book for her here before it’s going to be released?

-She?s is writing her own book about Randy and that’s great.
-Book of mine is mostly stories just about me with Randy in Quit Riot and then it’s about us on tour.
+Yes, I will.
+Actually, it’s the publisher who has to do that.
+I sign a contract that says that I can’ disclose the book’s content, you know?
+She’s writing her own book about Randy, and that’s great.
+Book of mine is mostly stories just about me with Randy in Quiet Riot, and then it’s about us on tour.
 There are a lot of stories from Ozzy tours and stuff like that.

-I’m going to ask a couple of questions about your old band Quiet Riot.
-You left from Quiet Riot in 1985 and then rejoined in 1997.
-Why did you decided to give that band another try after twelve years?
+I’m going to ask a couple of questions about your former band, Quiet Riot.
+You left the band in 1985 and then rejoined in 1997.
+Why did you decide to give that band another try after twelve years?

-You recorded two new studio albums with the band before you did split again, right?
+You recorded two new studio albums with the band before you split with them again.

 Yeah, ALIVE AND WELL and GUILTY PLEASURES.

-Do you want to say any comments of those albums?
+Do you want to say any comments on those albums?

-It’s like this: You get married to your wife, you divorce, you get married again, you divorce again.
-There is nothing to talk about then?
+It’s like this: You get married to your wife, your divorce, you get married again, your divorce.
+There is nothing to talk about, then?

 It is not a family anymore.

-Yeah, nothing new, happened several times.
-But there was more too.
+Yeah, nothing new.
+It happened several times.
+But there was more too…

 You then did a couple of shows with Paul Shortino on vocals?

-Yes because we were gonna get sued by the promotor cause we couldn’t find the singer.
-We did the shows only to not get sued and to pay for expenses.
+Yes, because we were going to get sued by the promotor cause we couldn’t find the singer.
+We did the shows only not to get sued and to pay for expenses.

 Three.
-Then after that Kevin appeared and then we did whatever and then he left us stranded at the airport.
+After that, Kevin appeared, and then we did whatever, and then he left us stranded at the airport.
 We’d go to the airport, Carlos [Cavazo], Frankie [Banali] and myself, fly to the city, no Kevin.
 We’re all on the phone “I can’t find him” Four times in one year.
 The fourth time we got sued by promotors.
-It was costing us lots.
-It’s on the Internet, I’m not saying anything new, I’m just repeating what’s basically already known.
+It cost us a lot.
+It’s on the Internet.
+I’m not saying anything new.
+I’m just repeating what’s basically already known.
 And I can also say a lot of good things.
-Frankie is great, I love Frankie, he’s one of my oldest friends, he was the best man at my wedding and I love him like a brother.
+Frankie is great.
+I love Frankie, he’s one of my oldest friends, he was the best man at my wedding, and I love him like a brother.

-Well we never had a DVD and we wanted to do release it for Christmas time which meant that if we’ve waited some more…What we were doing was we were always on tour with Quiet Riot.
-Not a tour like this but like a on weekends.
+Well, we never had a DVD, and we wanted to do release it for Christmas time, which meant that if we’ve waited some more…What we were doing was we were always on tour with Quiet Riot.
+Not a tour like this but like an on weekends.
 We mostly toured only in States…

 And you also did some shows in Spain?

-Yes we did a couple of shows in Spain too, I had a miserable time there but I don’t wanna talk about it anymore.
-And I wasn’t miserable because of Spain but because of other things which happened then… So if would have waited to play in bigger places you know like having a big tour together with Poison or someone else we would never get that DVD out before Christmas.
-We then decided to do a show in Key Club in L.A.
-The production company of that DVD was based on Los Angeles in Hollywood so we just did it.
-It was actually very easy thing to do.
+Yes, we did a couple of shows in Spain too, I had a miserable time there, but I don’t want to talk about it anymore.
+And I wasn’t miserable because of Spain but because of other things which happened then… So it would have waited to play in bigger places, you know, like having a big tour together with Poison or someone else we would never get that DVD out before Christmas.
+We then decided to do a show at the Key Club in L.A.
+The production company of that DVD was based in Los Angeles in Hollywood, so we just did it.
+It was actually a very easy thing to do.

-Are you personally happy for the result?
-So far I have seen it just once so and at least it sounds like real live recording.
+Are you personally happy with the DVD?
+So far, I have seen it just once so, and at least it sounds like a real live recording.
 No overdubs or fixing?

 Not a single one even on Ozzy’s TRIBUTE album?

 Not a single one.
 SPEAK OF THE DEVIL, no dubs.
 That was the last thing I did with Ozzy.
-Have you seen the video from “Speak Of The Devil” tour.
+Have you seen the video from the “Speak Of The Devil” tour?
 Even there are no dubs there.
-I mean I’ve never done or will do any overdubs for live recordings, never, zero.
+I mean, I’ve never done or will do any overdubs for live recordings, never, zero.
 Have you heard a bootleg from Japan with Whitesnake?

 I’m not sure about that?